-Founded in 1978 by educational visionaries at San Francisco University High School, Summerbridge is an award-winning, tuition-free, year-round and summer intensive academic enrichment and advocacy program and was the original site and inspiration for The Breakthrough Collaborative.
+Founded in 1978 by educational visionaries, Lois Loofburrow, Dennis Collins, and Mal Singer, at San Francisco University High School, Summerbridge is an award-winning, tuition-free, year-round and summer intensive academic enrichment and advocacy program and was the original site and inspiration for The Breakthrough Collaborative.
 Although we still carry our original name we are a proud partner and affiliate with the National Breakthrough Collaborative.

-For 40 years, Summerbridge has advanced three primary goals:
+For over 40 years, Summerbridge has advanced three primary goals:

 - Preparing ambitious middle school students from under-resourced circumstances to enter and thrive in well-matched high schools, for the purpose of securing admission to, succeeding in, and graduating from college.